Manu-1602/Delta_Demo/README.md

 # Delta_Demo
-This is the demo for git and Github classes
+This is the demo for git and Github classes.